-I’m absolutely delighted to share that my newest book, Creative Adventures in Cursive, is coming sooooon to a store near you.
+I’m absolutely delighted to share that my newest book, Creative Adventures in Cursive, has arrived.

 Let’s take the Curse out of Cursive